contrast-zone/fractarchy-ide/README.md

 >
 > ![](media/socmedia.png)
 >
 > Fractarchy-ORG is a hierarchical content organizer that tries to amplify the simplicity of coding in a fun and exciting direction of composing interactive visual contents.
 This project bundles a brand new content markup language with a brand new visual interface.
-Give Fractarchy-ORG a chance, and take a journey of coding visual contents using this unusual creation inspired from the world of imagination.
+Give Fractarchy-ORG a chance, and take a journey of coding visual contents in this unusual creation inspired from the world of imagination.

 ## why fractarchy-org?